 Drawing the line is supplemented by faith as evidenced in Joshua, saying: Choose you this day whom you will serve; but as for me, and my house, we will serve the Lord (Joshua 24:15).

 Many in the Western world are placing God on the sideline; in an attempt to alleviate Him from the scene.
 The morals of a nation; in a democracy, is evidenced by those placed in a leadership role.
-A person of faith in God does not need to dance to the tune of such times.
 (Comment)

-There are those who through persuasive methods embrace the ungodliness of our day.
-Many are being seduced through television, movies, the internet, political choice, and even our educational system to swallow the bitter pill of acceptance; rather than rejection of what is being overwhelming presented, a culture that is walking away from the God of its origin.
+There are those who through persuasive methods enhance the ungodliness of our day.
+Ungodliness is being introduced by television, movies, the internet, political choice for office, and our educational system to swallow the bitter pill of acceptance; rather than rejection of what is being overwhelming presented, a culture that is walking away from the God of its origin.

 The apostle Paul, in writing to the Galatians, said: You did run well; who did hinder you that you should not obey the truth (Galatians 5:7)?
 The Galatians were making good progress spiritually; but there were those who were trying to persuade them towards a false doctrine.